moneybutton/yours-core/general/plan.md

 financially rewarded for their work producing, curating and moderating content, and companies can earn money not by selling their users' private information but by participating in the system as equals.
-We are doing this by creating a web-first, mobile-second decentralized social media app that leverages bitcoin for p2p payments.
+We are doing this by creating a decentralized social media app that leverages bitcoin for p2p payments.

 With most social media apps, the users are the product and the customers are advertisers, which is a moral hazard and conflict of interest.
 With Datt, the